actions/actions-runner-controller/README.md

 > This feature requires controller version => [v0.20.0](https://github.com/actions-runner-controller/actions-runner-controller/releases/tag/v0.20.0)

-_Ensure you see the limitations before using this kind!!!!!_

 We can also deploy sets of RunnerSets the same way, a basic `RunnerSet` would look like this:

 ```yaml